scorpido74/azure-docs.nl-nl/articles/expressroute/expressroute-howto-coexist-resource-manager.md

 ---
-title: 'ExpressRoute en S2S VPN-verbindingen configureren: Azure PowerShell'
+title: 'Configure ExpressRoute and S2S VPN coexisting connections: Azure PowerShell'
-description: Configureer ExpressRoute en Site-naar-Site VPN-verbindingen die samen kan bestaan voor het Resource Manager-model met behulp van PowerShell.
+description: Configure ExpressRoute and a Site-to-Site VPN connection that can coexist for the Resource Manager model using PowerShell.
 services: expressroute
 author: charwen
 ms.service: expressroute